Neville Roach: Playing career

 On 22 March, within two weeks of joining Frickley, Roach left to join Oldham Athletic.
 He made only one appearance, as a second-half substitute for Carlo Corazzin, for Oldham, on the final day of the season, a 5–0 defeat away to Millwall, before being released.

 In the 2001 close-season he joined Torquay United on trial, impressing manager Roy McFarland sufficiently to be signed on non-contract terms on 9 August which allowed him to make his debut two days later on the opening day of the season, playing as a late substitute for Eifion Williams in the 1–0 defeat away to Bristol Rovers.
 He remained on non-contract terms for the next two months, leaving the club by his own choice in November 2001 to join Stevenage Borough.
 The following month he joined Slough Town on a match to match basis, but left the same month to join Basingstoke Town.
-The 2002–2003 season was a great success for Roach, he scored 25 goals, earned a trial with Football League side Boston United and won the Basingstoke supporters player of the year award.
+The 2002–03 season was a great success for Roach, he scored 25 goals, earned a trial with Football League side Boston United and won the Basingstoke supporters player of the year award.

 In the summer of 2005, after scoring 62 times in 162 first team appearances, he left Basingstoke to join local rivals Eastleigh.
 In November 2005 he joined struggling League Two side Oxford United on loan, returning to Eastleigh in February 2006 after Oxford had signed two new strikers (Yemi Odubade and Tim Sills).

 Roach was transfer-listed by Eastleigh in October 2005 and spent the end of the 2005–06 season on loan at Maidenhead United, but returned to Basingstoke in June 2006.

 In January 2007, Roach returned to Maidenhead on loan from Basingstoke, extending his loan two further times, before signing on a permanent basis in mid-April.

 He suffered a viral illness during the 2007 close season, and was loaned to Harrow Borough and then Farnborough to regain fitness.
 He was released by Maidenhead in October 2007 and joined Farnbrough, where he scored regularly before moving on to Uxbridge in January 2008.

 On 16 July 2008, Roach joined Didcot Town.

-Management
+Managerial career

 In 2010, a knee ligament injury forced him to stop playing and so he moved into management, taking over Hartley Wintney in May 2010.
 He remained at the club until the summer of 2012, when he was appointed manager of Thatcham Town.
 However, he left Thatcham in October 2012.

 In May 2013 he became a part of the coaching set-up at Hellenic League side Highmoor Ibis.
 At the end of the 2013–14 season he became assistant manager at Marlow, although he left the club in September 2014.
 In July 2016 he was appointed manager of Badshot Lea.
 However, he resigned from the position in November and joined Basingstoke Town as manager of their U21 team.